How to Start a Website for Dummies

 Time estimate: total 4-12 hours spread across planning, building, and deploying a first simple site.
 This guide includes step-by-step checklists and short time estimates per step so you can follow a reliable path.

-How to Start a Website for Dummies - Plan and Choose a Target
+Step 1: Plan and Choose a Target

 Action to take: